gFulvio/CASPER-MV/README.md

 # CASPER-MV
- First Unity Native Cognitive Architecture for Virtual Agents based on CASPER (Cognitive Architecture for Social Perception and Engagement in Robots)
+ CASPER for Metaverse: first Unity native Cognitive Architecture for Virtual Agents inspired by CASPER (Cognitive Architecture for Social Perception and Engagement in Robots)

 To understand the original architecture please refer to Vinanzi, S., & Cangelosi, A. (2024).
 CASPER: Cognitive Architecture for Social Perception and Engagement in Robots.
 International Journal of Social Robotics, 1-19.